A. Accounting Framework

 The measurement of revenues and costs at completion, and margin recognition on construction contracts based on the stage of completion method:

 Gross margin at completion and revenue at completion are reviewed periodically and regularly throughout the life of the contract.
-They require to make a large number of estimates, especially of the total expected costs at completion, due to the high complexity of the Company’s construction contracts.
+This requires a large number of estimates, especially of the total expected costs at completion, due to the complex nature of the Company’s construction contracts.

 Provisions for anticipated losses are made in full in the period in which they become known.